bpmn-miwg/bpmn-miwg-test-suite/README.md

 There are three different test procedures that can be performed with the provided reference models.
 Depending on the capabilities of the tool under test, you may be able to test import, export and roundtrip of a BPMN model.

-### BPMN XML Import
+### BPMN MIWG Import Test Procedure
 If the tool under test supports the import of BPMN XML files, you can test that feature using the following procedure:

 1. Import the BPMN XML file (*.bpmn) provided with a reference model into the tool.
-2. Export the grapical representation of the model as it is imported.
+2. Save the grapical representation of the model as it is imported.
 You can either do that through an export feature of tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
 3. Put the resulting file in to a folder named with the exact name and Version of the tool.
 4. Compare the result with the image provided with the reference model and report your findings in the spreadsheet `BPMN MIWG Test Case Structure.xlsx`.

 Repeat these steps for all reference models.

-### BPMN XML Export
+### BPMN MIWG Export Test Procedure
 If the tool under test supports the export of BPMN XML files, you can test that feature using the following procedure:

 1. Draw the model as shown in the image provided with a reference model into the tool.